Print

 Hand Frother:

-1. Add milk or dairy-free alternative to glass measuring cup.
+1. Add milk or dairy-free alternative to a glass or glass measuring cup.

-2. Froth with hand frother for 2-3 minutes or until it is nice and frothy.
+2. Submerge the end of the hand frother in the creamer for 2-3 minutes or until it is nice and frothy.

 French Press:

-1. Add milk or dairy-free alternative to french press.
+1. Add milk or dairy-free alternative to a french press.

-2. Pump french press for about 1 minute or two or until it has reached your desired frothiness.
+2. Pump french press for about 1-2 minutes or until it has reached your desired frothiness.

 Blender:

-1. add your ingredients to a high-speed blender.
-Blend on HIGH until the foam as reached your desired consistency.
+1. Add creamer to a high-speed blender.
+Blend on HIGH until the foam reaches your desired consistency.

 Mason Jar:

-1. add your ingredients to a cold mason jar.
-Close the lid tightly and shake the mixture has reached your desired consistency.
+1. Add creamer to a cold mason jar.
+Close the lid tightly and shake the mixture until it has reached your desired consistency.

 Serving:

-1. Serve over your favorite cold/iced coffee or tea drink.
+1. Serve cold foam over your favorite cold/iced coffee or tea drink.
 We love it with our homemade cold brew or in this yummy iced matcha latte!

 Notes